Code-Institute-Submissions/North-West-Golf-Society/README.md

 * I found that tutorials on the Code Institute program and certain elements for the Love Runnig Project can in useful to understanding how to code certain aspects of the site.
 ## Acknowledgments
 * I have to say thank you to memebers of existing Golf Societies who I interviewed prior to completing this project.
-Especially Matthew Davison who advised what features they would expect to find on a site, being a memeber of one himslef.
+Especially Matthew Davison who advised what features they would expect to find on a site, being a memeber of one himself.